ld4lt/linguistic-annotation/survey/required-features.md

 The vocabulary should provide (or refer to) an inventory of syntactic categories, e.g., phrase.
 Note that this must be extensible to accomodate novel types of annotation.

-NIF: `nif:Word`, `nif:Phrase`, `nif:Paragraph`, etc.; but note that these do not describe nodes in the sense of LAF, but regions, so, this is `(+)`

 Web Annotation: user-provided subclasses of `oa:Annotation`, hence `(-)`

-Candidate resources for an external terminology base are [OLiA](http://purl.org/olia) (extensible by the community) or the [CLARIN Concept Registry](https://www.clarin.eu/ccr) (extensible by national CLARIN representatives).
+NIF predefined: `nif:Word`, `nif:Phrase`, `nif:Paragraph`, etc.; but note that these do not describe nodes in the sense of LAF, but regions, so, this is `(+)`

+In addition, NIF allows to use `nif:oliaLink` to refer to an external terminology base, here [OLiA](http://purl.org/olia).
+An alternative to OLiA is the [CLARIN Concept Registry](https://www.clarin.eu/ccr), but note that it is extensible only by national CLARIN representatives whereas OLiA is an [open source project on GitHub](https://github.com/acoli-repo/olia).
+AFAIK, NIF uses `nif:oliaLink` for part of speech information only, so this is partial solution, again, hence, `(+)`.

 ### semantics: node labels/types

-Similar as for nodes, cf. SemAF, [NERD](http://nerd.eurecom.fr/ontology) (for named entities), etc. This requires a very rich and extensible inventory of data categories, so better as an external resources.
+Similar as for syntax/text structure, details to be determined from SemAF, [NERD](http://nerd.eurecom.fr/ontology) (for named entities), [GlobalWordNet Interlingual Index](https://github.com/globalwordnet/ili) (for word senses), etc.

+This requires a very rich and extensible inventory of data categories, so better as an external resource.
+Again, [OLiA](http://purl.org/olia) and the [OLiA Discourse Extensions](http://www.acoli.informatik.uni-frankfurt.de/resources/discourse/) are a candidate resources here, but note that this would require extensions wrt. lexical semantics.

+NIF supports entity linking, but no other form of semantic annotation, hence `(-)`.
+Web Annotation is widely used for entity linking, but it does not provide a designated vocabulary for entities, hence `(-)`.

 ## Levels of linguistic analysis: sequential structure